jindrichmynarz/dissertation/parts/ground_truth.md

 ## Ground truth {#sec:ground-truth}

+The fundamental part of the proposed matchmaking methods is the ground truth they are based on.
+We use past contracts awards as the ground truth to from which the methods learn to assess matches.

 There are inherent downsides in our assumptions about the ground truth we used.
 The assumption that the awarded bidder is the best match for a contract is fundamentally problematic.
 We have to rely on contract awards only, since we do not have explicit evaluations of the awarded bidders after finishing the contracts.